ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 * "Handling Ballot Positions":
   - https://ietf.org/about/groups/iesg/statements/handling-ballot-positions/

+Many thanks to Christian Amsüss for his review of the CBOR/CDDL aspects of this document.

 ## Discuss

 As noted in https://www.ietf.org/blog/handling-iesg-ballot-positions/, a DISCUSS ballot is just a request to have a discussion on the following topics.

+Some of my DISCUSS questions overlap with Roman's concerns.
+When replying, if answers to my questions can be found in your response to Roman, please feel free to reference your response instead of repeating the same information.

 ### DNSSEC